 - 💕TRU-DARK HEAT TRANSFER PAPER: Compatible with both INKJET & LASER printers, scissors & cutting...

-- INCLUDES HP plus SMART PRINTING SYSTEM – HP plus makes your printer Smarter with advanced features...
+- INCLUDES FREE HP plus SMART FEATURES – HP plus makes this printer Smarter with advanced features...

 - Ultra-press Stainless Steel Soleplate - Thick chromium finish soleplate for durability, scratch...